JIRA (Atlassian)

 5) Monthly Velocity Review (1st, 11 AM)

-“Analyze last month’s throughput and carried-over work.
+Instruction “Analyze last month’s throughput and carried-over work.
 Identify bottlenecks (QA, backend, reviews) and propose process tweaks.
 Include a small trend note vs previous month.”
+Scheduleon the 1st of every month at 11 AM

 Tools